 Using the census of 2010, there are an estimated 6,477 people, 3,040 households in the borough.
 The median income for a household in the borough is $63,378, and the per capita income is $36,359.

-Complete census information can be found in a table by clicking on the following link:
+Complete census information can be found in a table by clicking on this link.

 Nearby cities include: Braddock Hills, PA (1.0 miles); North Braddock, PA (1.2 miles); Chalfant, PA (1.2 miles); Churchill, PA (1.3 miles); Turtle Creek (1.6 miles); Braddock, PA (1.7 miles); Swissvale (1.7 miles); East Pittsburgh, PA (1.9 miles); Edgewood Borough (1.9 miles); Wilkins Township, PA (2.0 miles); Rankin, PA (2.0 miles);